samsmit362/HismithControl/README.md

 dif_end_pos:-65 req_dpos:180+(83) len:240 ... start_t:0:07:52:382 ...\
 dif_end_pos:-35 req_dpos:180+(183) len:360 ... start_t:0:07:52:622 ...\
 ...\
-dif_end_pos is the most important part it show difference with what should be and what was gotten in angle of rotation, where 360 is full circle of rotation.\
+dif_end_pos is the most important part it show difference with what should be and what was gotten in angle of rotation, where '360' is full circle of rotation. \
- - means that movement was end later then it was in scene.\
+ '-' means that movement was end later then it was in scene. \
- + means that movement was end early then it was in scene.\
+ '+' means that movement was end early then it was in scene. \
- -90 -- 90 are mostly very good results especially if they belo 45.
+ '-90' -- '90' are mostly very good results especially if they belo '45'.

 ## !
 WARNING !
 Be aware to stop Hismith by power button or hotkey (alt+q) to stop running.\